RFogarty1/pyplotterlib/docs/content/examples/rect_multi_plotter.rst

 .. image:: images/rect_multi_plotter_a/create_templ_plotter.png

-The next step is to create an individual plotter for each data series we want to plot, generally overiding at minimum the templatesplotData and y-axis label (which we left empty).
+The next step is to create an individual plotter for each data series we want to plot, generally overiding at minimum the templates plotData and y-axis label (which we left empty).

 .. image:: images/rect_multi_plotter_a/create_individual_plotters.png